Stargazing & Sky Watching

 Track constellations in the sky year-round.
 Every August watch the Perseid meteor showers.
 From Oregon's coastline to the Willamette Valley's wide open fields to serene Cascade lakes and mountain tops, there are plenty of optimal places to gaze up at the heavens.
-When you are camping, make sure to look up!
+When you are camping, make sure to look up at the dark skies!

 Dee Wright Observatory - McKenzie River